 Chronic hepatitis B — Chronic hepatitis B develops more commonly in people who are infected with the virus at an early age (often at birth).
 Unfortunately, this is common in some parts of the world such as in Southeast Asia, China, and sub-Saharan Africa, where as many as 1 in 10 people have chronic hepatitis B infection.

-Many people with chronic hepatitis B have no symptoms at all; other people have symptoms of ongoing liver inflammation, such as fatigue and loss of appetite.
+Many people with chronic hepatitis B have no symptoms at all; other people have symptoms such as fatigue and loss of appetite.

 HEPATITIS B DIAGNOSIS

-There are a number of tests that can be used to diagnose or monitor hepatitis B infection (see "Diagnosis of hepatitis B virus infection").
+There are a number of tests that can be used to diagnose or monitor hepatitis B infection (see "Hepatitis B virus: Screening and diagnosis").
 Most of these tests are blood tests and include those that detect:

 ●Hepatitis B surface antigen (abbreviated HBsAg) – HBsAg is a protein on the surface of the hepatitis B virus.
 This protein shows up in the blood 1 to 10 weeks after exposure to the hepatitis B virus and before a person starts to show symptoms of the infection.
 In people who recover, this protein usually disappears after 4 to 6 months.
 Its continued presence suggests that chronic infection has developed.

 ●Hepatitis B surface antibody (abbreviated anti-HBs) – Anti-HBs helps the body's immune system attack the hepatitis B virus.
 This protein is usually present in people who have recovered or who have been vaccinated against hepatitis B. People with this protein are usually immune to hepatitis B.